konstin/capybara/readme.md

  * Empty structs
  * Static methods that do not return errors
- * A default No-op target
+ * Ruby, Python, wasm and a default stub target

 ## Missing

  * Constructors
  * Functions (in not methods)
- * Integration of wasm_bindgen
  * A CLI that wraps the wasm-bindgen-cli, setuptools-rust and `rails generate helix:crate text_transform`
  * Windows and Mac OS X (This shouldn't be to much work, mostly porting the tests from bash + python to pure rust)
  * Special methods (equals, comparisons, hashing)
  * Conversions
  * Returning errors